calgod/isle-of-berk/README.md

-> Note from the editor:
->
-> The creation of project was assisted by Claude Opus 4.5 (and some Sonnet 4.5) with GitHub Copilot in VS Code.
+> Note from the editor: The creation of this project was assisted by Claude Opus 4.5 (and some Sonnet 4.5) with GitHub Copilot in VS Code.

 # Isle of Berk